EddySchauHai/bashttp/README.md

 # bashttp

-Run a web server on `localhost:1337` or a custom port if an integer is passed to `server.sh` as an argument.

-The result webpage must be `index.html`.
+A simple web server to host `index.html` with a custom port or `1337` by default.